Chapter 5 / 40

 This rule exists for four reasons, each sufficient on its own.

 Second, the ERP is business-critical.
-The €6M of annual revenue runs through Sodiwin.
+Every order, every invoice, every stock movement runs through Sodiwin.
 Paul is the ERP admin.
-Rani, Ralph, and the warehouse use it every day.
+Rani, the warehouse team, and the rest of the field staff use it every day.
 An experimental MCP tool that holds a direct connection and fires a long query at the wrong moment can brown-out operations.
 The black-box rule removes that risk entirely.

 Third, the contract is cleaner.
 Treating Sodiwin as a black box forces a written data contract with Florian instead of a dependency on internal schema knowledge.
 The contract: these 21 files, this format, this schedule, this failure mode.
 When Florian ships a schema change, he ships a new column, not a surprise — and when Sodimo asks for a new field, the request is specific and actionable.